Proving Determinism: A Thought Experiment

 Any breakdown of causality should be impossible for someone with a deterministic worldview.
 There’s a conjecture called the Cosmic Censorship hypothesis arguing that while a breakdown of causality is theoretically possible under GR, the circumstances under which causality breaks down must not be present in our universe .
 However, Cosmic Censorship is just a conjecture, there’s no proof for or against it.
 This leaves determinism under GR in a gray area, philosophically speaking.

 Artist’s illustration from a Quanta article on cosmic censorship.
+The singularity is an area where causality might break down due to strong gravitational forces.
 Notice how the singularity spreads out and could potentially be observed by an outsider.
+This possibility is called a “naked singularity”.

 The Ideal Explanation